credibledoc/credible-doc/substitution-doc/src/main/resources/template/doc/README.md

                   "className": "org.credibledoc.substitution.doc.module.substitution.jar.SubstitutionDocJarNameContentGenerator",
                   "description": "Current name of the substitution-doc-X.X.X.jar."
               } &&endPlaceholder

+As a result, the `target/generated` folder with a new README.md and SVG files is generated.

 ## Templates used for generation of this documentation
 This documentation is generated from these templates: